Rapptz/discord.py/docs/guide/interactions/checks.rst

     async def me_only(interaction: discord.Interaction):
         await interaction.response.send_message('I know you!', ephemeral=True)

 In this example, the first check is implemented to only allow the command usage if the user who runs the command is the owner of the guild the command is used in.
-This is simply a function which takes a :class:`.Interaction` as an argument, which is passed to a :func:`@check <.app_commands.check>` decorator.
+This is a function which takes a :class:`.Interaction` as an argument, which is passed to the :func:`@check <.app_commands.check>` decorator.
 The second check implemented creates a custom decorator which checks if the user who activates a command has a specific id.
 This limits a command to only one user.

 .. _guide_interaction_checks_combining-checks:

 Combining Checks
 -----------------

-You can combine multiple checks on a command to end up with a very particular functionality for your needs, in a very concise manner.
+You can combine multiple checks on a command which requires all to pass for invocation to succeed.

-As an example, here is a command which only runs if a user has a certain role, ``send_messages`` permissions, the bot has ``manage_messages`` permissions, and with a ``15`` second global cooldown:
+As an example, here is a command which only runs if a user has a certain role, ``send_messages`` permissions, the bot has ``manage_messages`` permissions, and with a 15 second global cooldown:

 .. code-block:: python3